 Device Identifiers: When you use a mobile device like a tablet or phone to access our service, we may access, collect, monitor, store on your device, and/or remotely store one or more “device identifiers.”A device identifier may be data stored in connection with the device hardware, data stored in connection with the device’s operating system or other software, or data sent to the device by Base.

-Third Party Services: Base uses a variety of services hosted by third parties to help provide our Services, and to help us understand the use of our Services, such as Google Analytics and Firebase Analytics.
+Third Party Services: Base uses a variety of services hosted by third parties to help provide our Services, and to help us understand the use of our Services, such as Google Analytics, Firebase Analytics and Crashlytics.
 These services may collect information sent by your browser as part of a web page request, such as cookies or your IP request.

 How We Use Your Information

 - Help you efficiently access your information after you sign in

 - Remember information so you will not have to re-enter it during your visit or the next time you visit Base;

 - Provide personalized content and information to you

 - Provide, improve, test, and monitor the effectiveness of Base

 - Develop and test new products and features

 - Monitor metrics such as total number of visitors, traffic, and demographic patterns